jpd002/Play-/README.md

 - Service/Coin: SELECT
 - Test: L3 & R3 pressed at the same time

+### Light Gun Support

+For games that support light guns, the following buttons are mapped:

+- Gun Trigger: CIRCLE
+- Pedal: TRIANGLE

+The mouse's cursor position on the emulator's window will be used for the gun's position.
+It's also possible to map mouse buttons to CIRCLE or TRIANGLE in controller settings for a better experience.

+**Note for Time Crisis 3**: This game requires prior calibration of the light gun in service menu.
+Hold the Test buttons, go in "I/O Test" then "Gun Initialize" and press the Pedal button to calibrate the gun (shoot at the center).
+This only needs to be done once.

 ## General Troubleshooting ##

 #### Failed to open CHD file ####

 Please make sure your CHD files are in the proper format.
-It's possible to use `chdman` to verify wether your CDVD image is really a CDVD image.
+It's possible to use `chdman` to verify whether your CDVD image is really a CDVD image.

 ```
 chdman info -i image.chd